-Charlotte Rae, Who Played Mrs. Garrett On 80s Sitcom 'Facts Of Life,' Dies At 92
+Charlotte Rae, Who Played Mrs. Garrett On '80s Sitcom 'Facts Of Life,' Dies At 92

 The AP adds, "Edna Garrett provided kind if sometimes wry counsel to her charges (played by young co-stars including Lisa Whelchel, Nancy McKeon and Molly Ringwald) on a series that was praised for dealing with such sensitive issues of teenhood as sex, drug use, eating disorders and peer pressure."

-Rae was nominated for a Primetime Emmy for Facts of Life in 1982.
+Rae was nominated for a Primetime Emmy for The Facts of Life in 1982.

 Although the role of Mrs. Garrett is what made her famous, Rae appeared as Woody Allen's mother in the film Bananas (1971).
 She also played on the 1960s sitcom Car 54, Where Are You? and was Molly the Mail Lady in early episodes of Sesame Street.